asciinema/asciinema-server/lib/asciinema_web/templates/doc/embedding.html.md

 You can also easily embedded an asciicast on any HTML page.
-If you want to put a recording in a blog post, project's documentation or in a conference talk slides, you can do it by copy-pasting one of the the embed scripts.
+If you want to put a recording in a blog post, project's documentation or in a conference talk slides, you can do it by copy-pasting one of the embed scripts.

 ## Sharing a link